 Open the full Ask Rio Times →

 The tool that makes the point is expected goals, usually shortened to xG.
-It measures the quality of the chances a team creates rather than how many it happens to score, so a close-range chance counts for a lot and a hopeful long shot for very little.
+It measures the quality of the chances a team creates, so a close-range chance counts for a lot and a hopeful long shot for very little.

-Read across the region’s knockout matches, the pattern is striking.
-Time and again a Latin American side dominated the chances yet still needed a late goal, a shootout or a single set-piece to get over the line.
+Read across the region’s knockout matches, and the pattern is striking.
+Time and again a Latin American side dominated the chances, yet still needed a late goal, a shootout or a single set-piece to win.

 The Latin America World Cup numbers tell one story

 Brazil were the clearest case.
-Against Japan they built an expected-goals edge of about one point seven to roughly two-tenths, a picture of control, yet they trailed at the break and did not win until a substitute curled in a finish in the ninety-sixth minute.
+Against Japan they built an expected-goals edge of about one point seven to roughly two-tenths, a picture of control, yet they trailed at the break and won only in the ninety-sixth minute.

 Argentina told a similar tale.
-The holders piled up more than two expected goals against debutants Cape Verde and had well over twenty shots, but were pushed to extra time and only won through a deflected header in the hundred-and-eleventh minute.
+The holders piled up more than two expected goals against debutants Cape Verde and had well over twenty shots, but were pushed to extra time.

-Colombia were the most efficient of the group, beating Ghana with an early goal and a commanding display in which Ghana failed to register a shot on target.
+Colombia were the most efficient, beating Ghana with an early goal and a commanding display in which Ghana failed to register a shot on target.
 Mexico, by contrast, won ugly, scoring twice early against Ecuador while holding less than half the ball.

 Paraguay pushed the model furthest

 No side embodied the approach more than Paraguay.
-They had carried one of the lowest attacking outputs of any team in the group stage, then knocked out Germany on penalties by defending deep and holding their nerve from the spot.
+They had carried one of the lowest attacking outputs in the group stage, then knocked out Germany on penalties by defending deep and holding their nerve.

-The plan was never to out-create an opponent, but to stay compact, deny clear chances and win the one moment that mattered, whether a set-piece, a counter or a shootout.
-For two rounds it worked against far richer squads.
+The plan was never to out-create an opponent.
+It was to stay compact, deny clear chances and win the one moment that mattered, whether a set-piece, a counter or a shootout.

-That is why the model is so appealing to a smaller nation.
+That is why the model appeals to a smaller nation.
 It narrows the gap to the giants by turning a match into a test of discipline rather than talent, and it had taken Paraguay to within one game of a quarterfinal.

 France showed where the ceiling sits

-The France match was the thesis proved in the sharpest possible way.
-France dominated the ball, took fifteen shots to Paraguay’s five and won twelve corners, yet managed an expected-goals figure of only about one point four, modest for a side of their quality.
+The France match was the thesis proved in the sharpest way.
+France dominated the ball, took fifteen shots to Paraguay’s five and won twelve corners, yet managed an expected-goals figure of only about one point four.

-Paraguay themselves mustered barely any threat, around fifteen-hundredths of an expected goal and a single shot on target across the whole game.
+Paraguay themselves mustered barely any threat, around fifteen-hundredths of an expected goal and a single shot on target.
 In other words, the defensive plan worked almost perfectly, holding one of the favourites to very little.

 Why it matters beyond the pitch

 For a foreign reader following the tournament, the distinction is not academic.
-A side that wins on resilience and moments is harder to predict and often harder to beat, but it lives on a knife-edge that a single goal can tip.
+A side that wins on resilience and moments is harder to predict, but it lives on a knife-edge that a single goal can tip.

-There is a financial edge to it too.
-Each knockout round survived lifts a football federation up a prize ladder worth millions of dollars, so the difference between a clinical finish and a missed one shows up in a budget as much as a bracket.
+There is a financial edge too.
+Each knockout round survived lifts a football federation up a prize ladder worth millions of dollars, so a missed finish shows up in a budget as much as a bracket.

 The region now rests its hopes on its strongest remaining sides.
-Brazil and Mexico play their last-sixteen ties today, with Argentina and Colombia to follow on Tuesday, and whether Latin America goes deeper may hinge on finding the clinical edge that its run so far has largely done without.
+Brazil and Mexico have already completed their last-sixteen ties, with Argentina and Colombia to follow later, and going deeper may hinge on the clinical edge the run so far has largely lacked.

 How did the Latin America World Cup sides advance?